buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/PropertySets/Pset_ReinforcementBarPitchOfBeam.md

+# Pset_ReinforcementBarPitchOfBeam

 The pitch length information of reinforcement bar with the beam.
 <!-- end of short definition -->